omarfarabi/Doctor-Appointment-RDBMS-Query/README.md

 # Doctor-Appointment-RDBMS-Query
-Doctor Appointment RDBMS Query by using SQL.
+Relational database management system Query for Doctor Appointment by using SQL.